-Types of Compliance for Businesses
+Types of Data Compliance

-Health Insurance Portability and Accountability Act (HIPAA)
+Health Insurance Portability & Accountability Act (HIPAA)

-Health Information Technology for Economic and Clinical Health (HITECH)
+Health Information Technology for Economic & Clinical Health (HITECH) Act

-Promotes the use of electronic health records
+Promotes the adoption of health information technology

 Payment Card Industry Data Security Standard (PCI-DSS)

-Protects the security of credit card transactions
+Improves security of payment card transactions

 Service Organization Control (SOC)